doctor-useless/nsdash/README.md

     npm run bootstrap
     ```

-    If you log in to the [FaunaDB dashboard](https://dashboard.fauna.com/) you will see your todo database.
+    If you log in to the [FaunaDB dashboard](https://dashboard.fauna.com/) you will see your contact database.

 ### 3. Create a function